On a Class of Singular Complex Manifolds: Introduction

 We start by describing in section \ref{sec2}, the degenerate hyperK\"ahler structure obtained through the solutions to DCMA equations on a K\"ahler surface containing a smooth canonical divisor.
 In section \ref{sec3} we strudy the dergenerate complex structure $J'$ orthogonal to the initial complex structure $J$ in the corresponding twistor sphere and we provide more examples that possess the same type of singularity.

-In section \ref{sec41} we recall the $L^2$ Hodge theory developed by Cheeger and Dai \cite{cheeger3} which is closely related with the singularities of the metric studied in the current paper.
-In the definition \ref{def2} of subsection \ref{sec42} we introduce singular complex manifolds for which we can prove an $L^2$ Hodge theory.

-In section \ref{weakh} weak Hodge theory for the class of singular manifolds obtained through degenerate hyperk\"ahler structure of section \ref{sec2} is proved.
-The isomorphism with $L^2$-harmonic forms and the complex obtained from the closure $\bar{\partial }^c _{J'}$ is established.
-We develop in section \ref{sec6}, a strong Hodge theory for our singular complex manifolds
+In sections \ref{weakh} and \ref{sec6} weak Hodge theory for the class of singular manifolds obtained through degenerate hyperk\"ahler structure of section \ref{sec2} and the isomorphism with the complex obtained by the closure $\bar{\partial }^c _{J'}$ are established.
+As a result a strong Hodge theory for our singular complex manifolds is deduced..

 In section \ref{sec8}, we develop a Kodaira embedding theorem for the complement of an arbitrarily small neighborhood $U_{\epsilon}$ of $D$ in $X$.
 As will be discussed, the degenerate complex structure $J'$ induces a pseudo-concave structure on $X\setminus U_{\epsilon}$.
 It is well known that in complex dimension $2$ a generic CR manifold (here $\partial U_{\epsilon}$) does not admit any embedding to a projective space.
-Our result shows in particular that the degenerate complex structures in the hyperk\"ahler structure are of exceptional exceptional as can be expected. \\
+Our result shows in particular that the degenerate complex structures in the hyperk\"ahler structure are exceptional as can be expected. \\

 We establish in section \ref{solv} a $\bar{\partial}_{J'}$-solvability for the structure $J'$ in a neighborhood of $D$.
-This basic result is applied to prove the fundamental result on weak for Hodge theory studied in sections \ref{weakh}.
+This basic result is applied to prove the fundamental result on weak for Hodge theory studied in sections \ref{weakh}. \\

-In section \ref{sec8} we use the Lefschetz pencil obtained in $X\setminus U_{\epsilon}$ to deduce the existence of holomophic divisors that entirely lie inside $X\setminus U_{\epsilon}$.
-This leads to the poof of the existence of Lagrangian cycles in a complex surface of general type, which do not meet the smooth canonical divisor $D$. \\